DefinitelyTyped/tsd/README.md

 [![Build Status](https://secure.travis-ci.org/DefinitelyTyped/tsd.png?branch=develop-0.5.x)](http://travis-ci.org/DefinitelyTyped/tsd) [![NPM version](https://badge.fury.io/js/tsd.png)](http://badge.fury.io/js/tsd) [![Dependency Status](https://david-dm.org/DefinitelyTyped/tsd.png)](https://david-dm.org/DefinitelyTyped/tsd) [![devDependency Status](https://david-dm.org/DefinitelyTyped/tsd/dev-status.png)](https://david-dm.org/DefinitelyTyped/tsd#info=devDependencies)

-> TypeScript Definition Package Manager
+> TypeScript Definition package manager for DefinitelyTyped

-TSD is a [TypeScript](http://www.typescriptlang.org/) definition file package manager.
-Search and install community contributed definition files directly from the [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped) Github repository.
-TSD works as a CLI command `$ tsd` similar to `$ npm` and `$ bower`.
-All functionality is also exported as a node.js module.
+TSD is a package manager to install [TypeScript](http://www.typescriptlang.org/) definition files directly from the community driven [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped) repository.

-*Note:* the Github API has a 60 requests-per-hour [rate-limit](http://developer.github.com/v3/#rate-limiting) for non-authenticated use.
-To keep within this limit TSD employs both local and http caching layers.
-The actual definition files are downloaded over the Github RAW service (also with local and http cache).

 :bangbang: Version `0.5.x` not backwards compatible with the config files from earlier versions (as the data source changed so much).

-**Preview notes** :warning:
+### 0.5.x Preview notes :warning:

 *	Version `0.5.x` is functional and usable but still in development:
 	*	If you decide to use it be sure to update regularly.
 	*	There will be bugs and quirks.
 We do out best to remove the bugs.
-* It is recommended you check-in any definitions you install into your VCS:
+*	It is recommended you check-in the definitions you install into your VCS:	*
-	*	As we link directly to the [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped) repo files may get moved or renamed.
-	*	The `tsd.json` file saves [repo + commit + path], but full deeplink might not be implemented yet.
+	*	The `tsd.json` file saves [repo + commit + path] so usually we can find the file but you might want to make local changes.

-### API change

-* First versions of `0.5.x` had similar CLI commands to older version of TSD by having separate search/install commands
-* As of `> 0.5.2` all CLI search-based features are bundled under the `query` command (see below).
+	*	Don't forget to push your fixes back to [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped) (maybe one day TSD will help you with this).
+*	API and options are not 100% final.

+#### Rate limit

+The Github API has a 60 requests-per-hour [rate-limit](http://developer.github.com/v3/#rate-limiting) for non-authenticated use.
+You'll likely never hit this as TSD uses heavy local and http caching and the definition files are downloaded over no-limited Github RAW urls.

+Unless you do something silly like `$ tsd query * --history --limit 1000 --cacheMode forceRemote`.
+We are looking into a fallbacks and alternatives to bypass the occasional burst mode.

 ## Usage as CLI command